storytellerF/endpoint4k/.junie/guidelines.md

   - `ktor:client`: Ktor HTTP client-side helpers.
 Requires Kotlin context receivers.
   - `ktor:server`: Ktor server-side route helpers.
   - `ktor`: Test-only module integrating both client and server for end-to-end style tests.
+  - `okhttp:client`: OkHttp-based HTTP client-side helpers mirroring the Ktor client APIs.
+Requires Kotlin context receivers.
+  - `okhttp`: Test-only module for OkHttp helpers, using MockWebServer to simulate a server.
 - Source sets:
   - Production: `src/main/kotlin`
   - Tests: `src/test/kotlin` and test resources in `src/test/resources` (e.g., `ktor/src/test/resources/logback.xml`).

 ## Toolchain and Build
-- Kotlin: 2.1.21 in all modules (server test module additionally applies `kotlinx-serialization` plugin 2.2.0).
+- Kotlin: 2.1.21 in all modules.
+Test-only modules that need JSON serialization features apply the `kotlinx-serialization` plugin 2.2.0 (`ktor` and `okhttp`).
 - JDK: Toolchain set to Java 21 in all modules:
   - `kotlin { jvmToolchain(21) }`
 - Build system: Gradle Kotlin DSL with Gradle Wrapper checked in.
 - JUnit Platform is enabled in all test tasks: `tasks.test { useJUnitPlatform() }`.
 - Compiler flags:
-  - Context receivers are used in `ktor:client` and enabled via `freeCompilerArgs.add("-Xcontext-parameters")`.
+  - Context receivers are used in `ktor:client`, `okhttp:client`, and tests that call those helpers; enabled via `freeCompilerArgs.add("-Xcontext-parameters")` in those modules.
 - Serialization:
   - Ktor 3.1.3 artifacts are used in Ktor modules.
+  - OkHttp 4.12.0 is used in OkHttp client and tests.
-  - kotlinx-serialization-json 1.9.0.
+  - kotlinx-serialization-json 1.9.0 across modules.

 ### Commands (Windows PowerShell/CMD)
 - Build all: